simonehagey/ExoPdot/README.md

 an (optional) iterative sigma-clipping algorithm is incorporated into the pipeline to handle the exclusion of spurious data points.

 ### Data

-All data used for this paper are from the [Exoplanet Transit Database (ETD)](http://var2.astro.cz/ETD/index.php).
-If you are using it for your research please be sure to cite the database appropriately.

 Data of all 30 star-planet systems investigated in the study are available in tab-separated .txt files in the ~/DATA/ folder.
 For the top 10 targets of interest (see paper) we provide datasets that have been manually cleaned of partial transits and duplicate submissions.
 The columns contain the ETD submission number, epoch, transit center in BJD(TDB),